Historical Milestones

 What’s Next?

 Start at the beginning.
-Open milestones/01_1958_perceptron/, run 01_rosenblatt_forward.py, and watch a single-layer network — built on your tensor, your loss, and your SGD loop — converge on a linearly separable dataset in a handful of epochs.
-From there the path is chronological: each milestone fails the way the field failed, then succeeds with the idea that broke the impasse.
+Open milestones/01_1958_perceptron/, run 01_rosenblatt_forward.py, and watch a single-layer network — built on your tensor, Linear, and Sigmoid implementations — compute real predictions before any training infrastructure exists.
+From there the path is chronological: each milestone exposes the next constraint, then later milestones introduce the ideas that broke through it.

 Build the future by understanding the past.